 As you see on this website and you will see when you hold a jade egg purchased on this site- our jade eggs are meticulously polished smooth- zero cracks or crevices.
 Our jade eggs are authentic and are Certified by the GIA (Gemology Institute of America).
 At JadeEgg.com, we also communicate with our sources and their expert geologists.
 Nephrite Jade has been tested and researched, and the findings are that this jade is less porous than steel, glass, plastic & silicone.
 Therefore the growth of bacteria on nephrite jade is very unlikely.

 With all of this being said, sleeping with a clean yoni egg in your healthy yoni is safe.
 Many women wear a cotton tampon or a silicone menstruation cup overnight with no hesitation, or even an IUD with a string on it that sits inside the vagina for up to a decade.
 A jade egg/ yoni egg is as close to non-porous as it gets, and more importantly, is not absorbent, and so poses no health hazards or harm.
+I am not a teacher or a health care professional, so please seek medical advice elsewhere, if that is what you are looking for.
+My intention is to highlight common sense.

 Typically, a jade egg will drop down and out shortly after waking up and moving around upright.
 If your yoni egg does not drop out on her own when you are hoping she will, you can bare down and push her out, squatting gently and feeling inside of you to help her out, if need be.
 It is also optional to buy your yoni egg with a hole drilled into her, so that you can string her with unwaxed dental floss each time you will wear her.
 Gently and firmly pull the string so that the yoni egg comes out to be rinsed well, paying special attention to the drilled hole.
 Please remember to always remove the string after each use and discard, using new floss each time.